alexdesiqueira/fcn_microct/README.md

 The first three numeric characters correspond to a material sample, and the last character correspond to different extrinsic factors, e.g. deformation.
 Despite being samples from similar materials, the reconstructed files presented several differences: different amount of ringing artifacts, intensity variation, noise, etc.

 A copy of the folder structure is given at the Appendix, at the end of this file.
+For more info on the data, please refer to [Larson et al (2019)](https://www.sciencedirect.com/science/article/abs/pii/S1359835X18304603).

 ## Preparing the PC to run the code locally